fommil/fpmortals/manuscript/wip.md

 1. Multiple implicit `Monad` parameters mean that the compiler cannot find the correct syntax to use for the context.

+2. Monads do not compose in the general case, which means that the order of nesting of the transformers is important.

-2. All the interpreters must be lifted into the common context.
+3. All the interpreters must be lifted into the common context.
 For example, we might have an implementation of some algebra that uses for `IO` and now we need to wrap it with `StateT` and `EitherT` even though they are unused inside the interpreter.

-3. Multiple implicit `Monad` parameters can result in ambiguous implicit compiler errors when trying to call our business logic.

 4. There is a performance cost associated to each layer.
 And some monad transformers are worse than others. `StateT` is particularly bad but even